jisellejones/kickstarter-analysis_JJones/README.md

 Future analyses may also consider looking at correlations between the successful and failed campaigns in months where a greater percentage of campaigns were successful and months where a greater percentage of campaigns failed along side the campaign goal data for those months to determine if there are better or worse campaign goals during different months of the year.

-Also, it would be interesting to see all the campaign goal data in a box plot to determine if there are any overall trends similar to the trends found in campaign goals for plays.
+It would be interesting to see all the campaign goal data in a box plot to determine if there are any outliers in the overall data set.
+It would also be interesting to look at this same data compared to just campaign goals for plays in either another line graph or a double bar graph, to see if there are similar trends in the overall data compared to the campaign goal data for plays.